-This lemon curd mousse is a light, creamy no-bake dessert made with lemon curd, whipped cream, and fluffy meringue, an easy make-ahead lemon mousse that chills beautifully and feels perfect for any occasion.
+This lemon curd mousse recipe is light, creamy, and packed with bright citrus flavor.
+Made with lemon curd, whipped cream, and fluffy meringue, this easy no-bake lemon dessert is perfect for making ahead and serving straight from the fridge.

 How to Make Lemon Mousse